 - Select www.google.com and select Ping to launch the test.

-This kind of ping speed will let you do anything you could want with your broadband.
-But get into three figures and - depending on what you're doing - the latency may start to be a problem.
+A ping rate of under 100ms will let you do anything you could want with your broadband.
+But get into three figures and the latency may start to be a problem.

 What causes high network latency?

-Not all latency is down to the network but you can soon tell by performing a ping test to several different websites.
-A consistently slow ping time indicates a problem with your ISP or their gateway.
+Not all latency is down to the network, but you can soon tell by performing a ping test to several different websites.
+A consistently slow ping time indicates the problem is with your broadband service.
 One or two slow ping times could mean a problem further into the network, which probably isn’t something your provider is responsible for or can do anything about.

-While broadband latency can impact all online activities, it is gaming that suffers most because high latency can directly interefere with gameplay.
-Online gamers need low latency, or low lag, connections to avoid being put at a disadvantage.
+While broadband latency can impact all online activities, gaming suffers the most because high latency can directly impact gameplay.
+Online gamers need low latency connections to stay competitive.

 If you shoot at them while on a high latency connection, by the time your game traffic hits the server, the player could have moved out of the way and be shooting you.
-With obvious consequences!
+So for gamers, minimising latency is crucial.

 Which broadband providers have the fastest latency?

-There is very little difference in latency between providers, which is good news because it's something you don't have to worry about too much when choosing a new package.
+There's very little difference in latency between internet service providers, which is good news because it means it’s not something you have to worry about when choosing a new broadband deal.

 How to reduce latency